glotzerlab/signac-docs/docs/source/recipes.rst

 Suppose that for a given project you wanted to run jobs on multiple supercomputers, your laptop, and your desktop.
 On each of these different machines, different operation directives may be needed.
-The :py:class:`FlowGroup` class provides a mechanism to easily specify the different requirements in each different environment.
+The :py:class:`FlowGroup` class provides a mechanism to easily specify the different requirements of each different environment.

 .. code-block:: python